CapitaLand Science Based Targets

 - Reduce scope 3 GHG emissions from capital goods by 22% per square meter by 2030 from a 2019 base year

 For more information on science based targets, please visit the Science Based Targets initiative webpage.

-CapitaLand's science based targets forms part of our 2030 Sustainability Master Plan which outlines the targets and pathways for our transition to a low-carbon business.
+CapitaLand's science based targets form part of our 2030 Sustainability Master Plan which outlines the targets and pathways for our transition to a low-carbon business.
 We will integrate a low-carbon strategy into our real estate life cycle from investment, design and construction, and procurement to operations.
 It includes reducing the carbon footprint throughout the life cycle of our buildings through procuring building materials with lower embodied carbon and more efficient building design and construction.
-We have also set carbon emissions intensity reduction target of 78% by 2030 (from a 2008 base year) that is computed from the approved science-based target, to better track our day-to-day operations efficiency improvements.
-We also target to increase the proportion of total electricity consumption from renewable sources to 35% by 2030.

 For more information on the CapitaLand Sustainability Master Plan, our framework and our targets, please visit here.